Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Examples

 \subsection{Vision-based obstacle avoidance with a drone}

 \textbf{Overview.} In both the simulation and hardware portions of this example, we aim to avoid an obstacle field with the Parrot Swing drone; this is an agile quadrotor/fixed-wing hybrid drone shown in Figure~\ref{fig:anchor}.
 We train a DNN control policy in a simulation setup based on the hardware system shown in Figure~\ref{fig:anchor}.
 The policy takes in a $50 \times 50$ depth image and outputs a softmax corresponding to a set of pre-computed motion primitives with the goal of avoiding obstacles by the largest distance.
 Since we designed the simulation portion of this example with application to hardware in mind, we have created motion primitives by capturing (with a Vicon motion tracking system) the trajectories of open-loop control inputs.
 This results in different maneuvers; the two images in Figure~\ref{fig:anchor} represent two of these trajectories.
-The use of motion primitives allows us to perform accurate sim-to-real transfer (as the motion primitives are recorded from the hardware system). \\ \textbf{Training.} Environments consist of a set of randomly placed cylindrical obstacles.
+The use of motion primitives allows us to perform accurate sim-to-real transfer (as the motion primitives are recorded from the hardware system).

+\textbf{Training.} Environments consist of a set of randomly placed cylindrical obstacles.
 We record the minimum distance $d_\text{min}$ from the obstacles (as recorded by the robot's 120$^\circ$ field of view depth sensor) and assign a cost of $\max(0, 1 - \frac{d_\text{min}}{d_{thresh}})$ where $d_{thresh} = 100, 300, 500, 750, 1000$ mm. $d_{thresh}$ acts as a threshold radius around an obstacle beyond which the cost saturates to $0$.
-For each of these costs, we use $10{,}000$ training environments $S$, we train a prior to assign larger values to motion primitives which achieve a larger distance from obstacles.
+For each of these costs, we use $10{,}000$ training environments $S$ and train a prior to assign larger values to motion primitives which achieve a larger distance from obstacles.
 See Appendix~\ref{app:navigation-exp} for further details on the training procedure for the prior.
 We then use another $10{,}000$ environments to train the posterior distribution using Algorithm~\ref{alg:pacbayes backprop}.
 We sample a policy $\pi$ from the trained posterior and compute the PAC-Bayes bounds $\overline{C}_\delta(\pi, S)$ and $\underline{C}_\delta(\pi, S)$ with $\delta = 0.01$ for each of the datasets.